Welcome to Counseling and Guidance

 4. Ensure our program reflects district, state, and national counseling ethics, standards, and expectations.

 5. Engage the 21st century learner through the use of technological tools.

 7. Intervene on behalf of students with immediate personal concerns or problems in the areas of personal-social-emotional, career, and/or educational development.

-8. Provide system support for our diverse community through: consultation with teachers; parent education and community partnerships; campus-based school improvement plans and goals; and state and local standardized testing program.To request a change in schedule, complete and submit the Schedule Change Request Form before Friday, August 25 at 3pm.
+8. Provide system support for our diverse community through: consultation with teachers; parent education and community partnerships; campus-based school improvement plans and goals; and state and local standardized testing program.To request a change in schedule for the 2018-2019, complete and submit the Schedule Change Request Form by Friday, May 11 at 3pm.